mlipok/Au3LibreOffice/README.md

 ## Description

-This AutoIt UDF for LibreOffice API/SDK provides tools for the automation of tasks in LibreOffice using the AutoIt Scripting Program.
+This AutoIt UDF for LibreOffice API/SDK provides tools for the automation of tasks in LibreOffice using the AutoIt Scripting language.

 ## Currently Supported